wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

   better.
 There's a lot of research that shows community helps people build resilience and overcome their challenges, help people feel less isolated.

+I can understand the argument of the other side saying how expensive it is to give free handouts to everyone, but these are the same free handouts we got, just from our parents instead of from society.
+And not everyone is as lucky to have such families.
+I don't think everything in life should be spoon fed to us, but at least enough of a safety net should be in place for people to be able to try and do the same things I do.
+For there to be opportunity equality.